mplaine/analyzing-job-postings-with-sql/README.md

 - **Programming:** SQL and Python top the list, with 584 and 537 job postings respectively, highlighting the importance of programming proficiency in both Data Analyst and Data Engineer roles.
 - **Cloud:** Cloud-related skills such as Azure, AWS, and Snowflake are in high demand, with 383, 273, and 186 job postings respectively, indicating a growing reliance on cloud-based data solutions and infrastructure among Finnish companies.
 - **Analyst tools:** Mastering tools like Power BI (231) and Tableau (150) are essential especially for Data Analysts, suggesting a strong emphasis on data visualization for effective analysis and decision-making.
-- **Libraries:** Open-source libraries such as Apache Spark and Apache Kafka are also notable, with 145 and 129 job postings respectively, underscoring the importance of these technologies for data processing and streaming tasks among Data Engineers in Finland.
+- **Libraries:** Open-source libraries such as Apache Spark and Apache Kafka are featured prominently, with 145 and 129 job postings respectively, underscoring their vital roles in data processing and streaming tasks for Data Engineers in Finland.

 ### 6. What are the most optimal skills to learn for Data Analysts and Data Engineers in ~~Finland~~ the world?